 The Port I/O latches are reset to 0xFF (all logic ones) in open-drain mode.
 Weak pullups are enabled during and after the reset.
-For V{DD} Monitor and power-on resets, the RST pin is driven low until the device exits the reset state.
+For VDD Monitor and power-on resets, the RST pin is driven low until the device exits the reset state.

 Note: When VIO rises faster than VDD, which can happen when VREGIN and VIO are tied together, a delay created between GPIO power (VIO) and the logic controlling GPIO (VDD) results in a temporary unknown state at the GPIO pins.
-When VIO rises faster than VDD, the GPIO may enter the following states: floating, glitch low, or glitch high.
-Cross coupling VIO and VDD with a 4.7 μF capacitor mitigates the root cause of the problem by allowing VIO and VDD to rise at the same rate.
+Cross coupling VIO and VDD with a 4.7 μF capacitor allows VIO and VDD to rise at the same rate and prevents the issue from occurring.